 Norfolk Island, Australia

-At first sight, Norfolk is a wildly picturesque, remote island but it’s the most haunted place in Australia.
+At first sight, Norfolk is a wildly picturesque, remote island but it’s actually one the most haunted islands in the world.
 Norfolk Island used to house the most violent criminals in the world in the 1800s.
 The unlucky fellows who ended up here were kept in inhumane conditions, were tortured and brutally murdered on the island.
-However, unlike other islands on this list, locals used the paranormal activity rumors to attract tourists.
+However, unlike other haunted islands on this list, locals used the paranormal activity rumors to attract tourists.
 Roughly 30,000 tourists visit Norfolk Islands every year haunting for ghosts.

-Have you ever heard about some of these islands?
-Are you brave enough to visit them?
+Did you ever hear the names of these scary islands?
+Which one of these horror islands was the scariest?
+Would you be brave enough to visit them?
+Which one of these haunted islands was your favorite?
 Let me know in the comments!